 Example: “Peggy Lane told her son John Lane in perhaps 2001 that she had another husband.
 This record appears to be the marriage to the first husband given that Peggy’s parents are listed on this document at about the right place and time.”

-Write in terms of what a records shows rather than what you believe.Example: “The census states documents the Jethro and Julian Peterhimer family of Baden who lived in Howard County, Ohio in 1870 after immigrating in 1860.”
+- Write in terms of what a record shows rather than what you believe.Example: “The census states documents the Jethro and Julian Peterhimer family of Baden who lived in Howard County, Ohio in 1870 after immigrating in 1860.”

-Indicate when you’ve discovered a first record for a previously unsourced name.
+- Indicate when you’ve discovered the first record for a previously unsourced name.

 Example: “This birth record is the first record discovered supporting the relationship between Marybeth Martinshire to her daughter Annalise Martinshire Granger.”

 Complete the thought of a sentence such as “names father,”Instead write: “Birth record for Matilda Berkinshaw.
-Record provides birth date and place and full name of her parents, Lewis Berkinshaw and Aloise Offinger.”
+The record provides birth date and place and full name of her parents, Lewis Berkinshaw and Aloise Offinger.”

 Tell the name of who told you and when and demonstrated why they will know that information.